schibsted/account-sdk-ios-web/README.md

 **Note:** Using [Universal Links](https://developer.apple.com/ios/universal-links/) should be preferred for [security reasons](https://tools.ietf.org/html/rfc8252#appendix-B.1).
 To make it work seamlessly, please see the section below.
+OBS: Universal Links should be used where possible.
+A technical limitation of universal links is that they can only be used on user interaction such as clicks.
+This means that a combination of Universal Links and custom URI schemes need to be used.

 ### Installation